VineethChivukula/COF-C02/notes/StoredProcedures.md

 $$;
 ```

-To call a stored procedures we simply do it as follows:
+To call a stored procedures we simply do so as follows:

 ```SQL
 CALL count_department_employees('Engineering');